MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/CommerceAnalytics.md

 3. Returns

 ### 2. Sales
-1. By Delivery location
+1. By delivery location
-2. By Channel/Store/Terminal
+2. By channel/store/terminal
-3. By Employee
+3. By employee
-4. By Date
+4. By date
-5. By Hour
+5. By hour
-6. By Product Category
+6. By product category

 ### 3. Margin
-1. By Delivery location
+1. By delivery location
-2. By Product
+2. By product
-3. By Date
+3. By date

 ### 4. Return
 1. Return by amount
-    1. By Store
+    1. By store
-    2. By Product
+    2. By product
-    3. By Date
+    3. By date
 2. Return by transaction
-    1. By Store
+    1. By store
-    2. By Product
+    2. By product
-    3. By Date
+    3. By date

 ### 5. Discount
-1. By Store
+1. By store
-2. By Product
+2. By product
-3. By Date
+3. By date
 4. Decomposition
     1. Legal entity
     2. Store